Financial-Times/origami/README.md

 </footer>
 ```

-All elements within the `.o-footer-servces__wrapper--top` section are entirely optional.
+All elements within the `.o-footer-services__wrapper--top` section are entirely optional.
 You can find examples of the variations [in the registry](https://registry.origami.ft.com/components/o-footer-services@1.0.2).

 As a move to future proof this component and the products that may use it, **`.o-footer-services__wrapper--legal` is not optional.**